Gerola/Champion-Predictor/README.md

     GP- Games Played in the Season
     W- Wins
     L- Losses
-    WIN%- Amount of wins out of total games Played<br />
+    WIN%- Amount of wins out of total games Played<br>
-    MIN- total minutes played each games in average<br />
+    MIN- total minutes played each games in average<br>
-    PTS- Average amount of points score in a games FGM- Field goals made in a game on average
+    PTS- Average amount of points score in a games<br>
+    FGM- Field goals made in a game on average<br>
-    FGA- The average amount of field goals attempted in a game FG%- Percentage to make the shot in a game
+    FGA- The average amount of field goals attempted in a game<br>
+    FG%- Percentage to make the shot in a game
     3PM- Total 3 pointers made in a game on average 3PA- Total 3 pointers attempted in a game on average